 When starting, very few people look at the aesthetic appeal of a gym and concentrate on buying equipment.
 Unfortunately, this leads to most starter gyms looking bland with grey walls with no character.
 A simple but effective home gym decorating idea is to invest in some paint.
 With a fresh coat of the color, you can change a dull room to an inviting space for you to work out.

 - Building Your Equipment

 It is a fact that buying machinery to work out is quite expensive and can cause a severe dent in your pocket.
 To deal with this, why not choose to make some of the equipment on your own.
 You can build certain things like power racks, plate holders, and storage areas with a little bit of ingenuity.
-Additionally, you can add a weightlifting platform protection by combining sheets of plywood and a thin rubber instead if investing in expensive rubber.
+Additionally, you can add a weightlifting platform protection by combining sheets of plywood, or melamine MDF sheet, and a thin rubber instead if investing in expensive rubber.
 As expected, building on your own allows you to implement various spare bedroom gym ideas at a limited budget hence transforming your space.